 She studied Medical Science at Yale School of Medicine, and Journalism at Columbia School of Journalism.

 Sarah has practiced international medicine extensively, volunteering in Togo, West Africa, Kenya and the Dominican Republic.
-Her next book, WELL, about three months she practiced medicine in Togo, will be launching in November 2017.
+Her next book, WELL, about three months she practiced medicine in Togo, launched in November 2017.